Stefan-001/agile-tester-exam-prep/README.md

-# Agile Tester Exam Prep
+# Agile Tester Exam Prep for new student

 An exam preparation platform for "Certified Tester Foundation Level Extension Syllabus – Agile Tester".